19hours/sg-statutes/Acts/Income Tax Act.md

 (ta) the income derived from interest on moneys held on deposit in an approved bank in Singapore by a non-resident person (not being an individual nor a permanent establishment in Singapore) who carries on any operation in Singapore through a permanent establishment in Singapore if the funds used by that person to make the deposit are not obtained from the operation;

-(u) such interest derived during the period 1st January 2002 to 31st December 2004 by any person from the deposit of moneys of up to an aggregate amount of $100,000 in one or more of his POSB savings accounts with The Development Bank of Singapore Ltd;
+(u) such interest derived during the period 1st January 2002 to 31st December 2004 (both dates inclusive) by any person from the deposit of moneys of up to an aggregate amount of $100,000 in one or more of his POSB savings accounts with The Development Bank of Singapore Ltd;

+[Act 37 of 2014 wef 27/11/2014]

-(ua) such interest derived during the period 1st January 2003 to 31st December 2004 by any individual resident in Singapore from the deposit of moneys in one or more of his POSB savings accounts with The Development Bank of Singapore Ltd;
+(ua) such interest derived during the period 1st January 2003 to 31st December 2004 (both dates inclusive) by any individual resident in Singapore from the deposit of moneys in one or more of his POSB savings accounts with The Development Bank of Singapore Ltd;

+[Act 37 of 2014 wef 27/11/2014]

 (v) the interest received from such Asian Dollar Bonds as may be approved in writing by the Minister or such person as he may appoint if the interest is received by —